openmls/openmls/book/src/user_manual/migration.md

 - **Run at startup, before any MLS traffic.** Application startup is the natural quiescence point: gate all message processing and outbound operations on the migration having completed (checked via the schema-version marker).
-A separate process buys nothing — the requirement is exclusive access to the store, not process isolation.
 - **Watch for other processes touching the store.** For example, an iOS Notification Service Extension that decrypts MLS messages runs in a different process and can wake on a push mid-migration; hold a cross-process lock or gate